smudge/decks/so-you-want-to-give-a-conference-talk.md

 - I didn't know if my talk would be any good, I hope it was, but I had this paralyzing fear that I was going to screw it up and give a bad talk.
 - I know that it's common, especially in software engineering, to have imposter syndrome.
 And this was, probably, a bit of that.
 - It was also, just, uncharted territory for me.
-- So if you're listening to this, and the mere thought of giving a talk makes you cringe with self-doubt, hear these words.
+- So if you're listening to this, and the mere thought of giving a talk makes you cringe with self-doubt, listen.

 - It's okay to just stand up there and talk about something.
 Most conference talks aren't amazing, and that's totally fine.
 They're useful, and fun,
-- And they'll help you grow, just as much as they help others pick up new ideas.
+- And they'll help you grow, just as much as they help conference-goers learn things.
 - The other speakers will be really supportive.
 The conference staff will be there to help.
 - If you decide to give this a shot, it'll be worth it.
 And, it'll be okay!
 Really.